 Our train rumbled past the distant snowcapped Carpathian mountains, springtime’s newly plowed fields, and small-town station masters who held simple red or green signal signs.
 These were the highlights of my trip.

 Finally, the Dacia Express Arrives in Bucharest

 At 10:30am, about an hour late, we pulled into Bucharest Gara de Nord station.

-I had arranged for a driver to meet me on the platform and luckily he was there.
-Within minutes we were in his car heading to the Radisson Blu Hotel for a two-night stay before our river cruise.
+I had arranged for a driver to meet me on the platform and luckily he was there with a sign bearing my name.
+Within minutes I was in his car headed to the Radisson Blu Hotel for my two-night stay before the river cruise.

 Reflections on a Very Scary Solo Train Ride

 It’s an incredible train ride and I’m amazed I did it.
 While terrifying and unnerving, the romance of following the path of the historic Orient Express was just too alluring and mysterious to resist.
 And my only way to get to Bucharest.